cosmos/ibc/spec/ics-007-tendermint-client/README.md

 The Tendermint light client uses the generalised Merkle proof format as defined in ICS 8.

+`hash` is a generic collision-resistant hash function, and can easily be configured.

 ### Desired Properties

 This specification must satisfy the client interface defined in ICS 2.